We’re the leading industry association created to support individuals and organizations by promoting the use of independent social compliance audits.

 Are ASCA Auditors required to do CPD Hours?

-No, only RA and CSCA Auditors are required to complete CPD hours.
+No, only CSCA Auditors are required to complete CPD hours.
 ASCA Auditors are considered to be in training during each audit, therefore we do not require ASCA Auditors to submit their training hours.

 From a Firm’s perspective, is there any mandatory information we need to include in our CPD training courses?